Skip to main content

 Manage the project team:

-• View team members — see all assigned users with their roles
+• View team members — see all assigned users with their project roles

 • Add members — search and add CRM users to the project

-• Set roles — assign project roles (Project Manager, Developer, Designer, etc.)
+• Set roles — assign project roles (Project Manager, Developer, Designer, QA, etc.)

 • Remove members — remove users from the project team